qwerty-nate/8qbgrid/README.md

 # Eight Qubit Grid
+# Work In Progress

-Using a circuit of eight qubits, I am investigating methods for controllable computation and communication.
+Working with Google Cirq + Python, I am investigating methods for controllable computation using an eight qubit cirqcuit.
-The circuit hinges on a 3 qubit control switch which uses entanglement to accomplish vector states that are mapped to functions.
+The system hinges on a 3 qubit control switch whose vector states are parameters to functions.